k-amin07/G14Arch/README.md

 and
 https://sourceforge.net/projects/waydroid/files/images/system/lineage/waydroid_x86_64/
 ```
 and download the latest ones.
 As soon as it starts download, before the redirect, click `Problems Downloading?` button and select a different mirror (I used one from US and it worked fine).
 Extract the downloaded files to get `system.img` and `vendor.img`.
 In official docs, these are supposed to be placed in `/usr/share/waydroid-extra/images/` but the automatically downloaded ones were located in `/var/lib/waydroid/images/`, so just copy both extracted files to both of these locations (just in case), run the following command and reboot.
+I used the GApps image, but the regular one can also be used.
 ```
 sudo waydroid init -f
 ```